Samsung/tizen-docs/docs/application/tizen-studio/rt-ide/smartthings-ext/certificate-smartthings.md

    ![Import Certificate](media/rt_import_cer.png)

-2. In the Certificate Import Dialog box, enter the required information to import a certificate and click **OK**:
+2. In the Certificate Import Dialog box, enter the required information to import a certificate and click **OK**.

     -   **Certificate Name**: Unique name for the certificate
     -   **Private Key**: Private key file in the `.der` format